 Meaning

-In the quote “A leader is one who, out of madness or goodness, volunteers to take upon himself the woe of the people.
-There are few men so foolish, hence the erratic quality of leadership in the world.,” the emphasis is on life.
-It highlights the thought that life unfolds in unexpected ways while implying that unexpected events often teach us.
+The message behind “A leader is one who, out of madness or goodness, volunteers to take upon himself the woe of the people.
+There are few men so foolish, hence the erratic quality of leadership in the world.” revolves around life.
+It suggests that life unfolds in unexpected ways, making it relatable to many people's experiences.

 Theme